juiceo/jshare/README.md

 - Track payments made within the group
 - Keep track of who you owe, and who owes you - across all groups

+## Do you handle payments?

+JShare is never involved in any monetary transactions.
+This is for two reasons:

+- Open Banking is not so open in reality: good APIs for sending money between individuals either do not exist, or are prohibitively expensive
+- Even if that was possible: most countries have a different system that is the de facto way to send money to other people.
+Most of the effort in developing this app would go towards building banking integrations.
+- Most people would have a hard time trusting their card or bank details to some random open source application
+- This is a hobby project, and as such the software is provided as-is and without warranty.
+I don't want to spend my freetime figuring out where someone's money has disappeared :D

+However, I strongly believe that JShare can be very valuable despite not being able to handle this last step of actually moving money around.
+Actually making the transaction is a vanishingly small part of the experience: the vast majority of your time will be used in adding expenses and keeping track of who paid for what.
+JShare aims to be the best experience on the market for that user job.

+When the time comes to settle your expenses and pay or receive money from someone, you should use another app of your preference to make the transaction: MobilePay, Venmo, etc.

 ## Design philosophy

 From the start, the goal with building JShare has been to improve on all aspects of existing alternatives - especially in terms of user experience.
 Some high-level design goals have been: